 Sit Near the Window

 Sunlight is one of the best ways to remove jaundice from a newborn baby.
-Position your glider or chair near a window so the baby gets some natural light while feeding, burping, or just laying with you.
-If the weather allows it, go for walks and allow the sun to touch your babies skin (just be sure they aren’t overheating or getting a sunburn!).
+Position your glider or chair near a window, so the baby gets some natural light while feeding, burping, or just laying with you.
+If the weather allows it, go for walks and allow the sun to touch your baby’s skin (just be sure they aren’t overheating or getting a sunburn!).
 Even if it is overcast outside, your baby can still benefit from the natural light, so open those shades and let the light in!

 Feed Them Often

 You may already feel like you are doing this as a new mama, but feeding your baby often is one of the best ways to eliminate jaundice.
 The goal is to help the liver better rid itself of the bilirubin.
 So, the more often baby poops, the more you should see the yellow subsiding.

 If you are breastfeeding your baby, any vitamins you take will pass to your baby through your milk.
 If you have a newborn suffering from jaundice, consider adding vitamin D to your diet, either through the foods you eat or through a supplement.
 Vitamin D is said to boost their levels and help get rid of bilirubin.

 Know Your Supply

 Jaundice can be more common in breastfed babies because they aren’t getting enough milk due to mama’s milk coming in late or an improper latch.
-The first thing you need to do is seek the assistance of a lactation consultant to correct the latch or other feeding issues.
+The first thing you need to do is seek a lactation consultant’s assistance to correct the latch or other feeding issues.
 Next, also consider supplementing feedings with donor milk or formula.
 Speak with your pediatrician to better know how well your baby is being fed and whether this is a necessary step, even if just for the short term.